hayley-yoo/Hyundai-USA-Inventory-Locator/README.md

 How to use
 -------------
-Download Release file to get Mac Application & Windows Executable
+Download Release file to get Mac Application & Windows Executable.
+It is under /ElantraN/Executables.

 History
 -------------